 Travel courses are conducted to various parts of the world and are led by one or more faculty members.
 May be repeated to different locations.
-P: cons of instr & prior trip arr & financial deposit.

 Environmental Science (ENV SCI)

 ENV SCI 101.
 Introduction to Becoming a Scientist.
 1 Credit.

 Learn about the challenges and rewards of a science major.
 Acquire essential professional skills using electronic databases and spread sheets that are needed by science majors.
 Learn about current science and the culture of scientists.